-However this turns into sadness and frustration when they see that their estimated refund on their transcript or actual refund in their bank account is lower than expected.
+However this turns into sadness and frustration when they see that the additional status message about a past due obligation indicating their estimated refund on their transcript or actual refund in their bank account is lower than expected.

 This program is run by the Treasury’s Bureau of the Fiscal Service (BFS) which collects past-due (delinquent) debts that people owe to state and federal agencies.

 There are many delinquent payment types that can be collected via this program.
 This includes over-due tax debts from previous years, child support payments, overpaid unemployment compensation and student loan debts.

 After a certain notice period (120 days) these past due debts can legally be offset or garnished against your IRS tax refund payment.
 These debts can also be offset against social security benefits in some cases.

 On WMR or IRS2Go you will see this refund garnishment referenced via Tax Topic 203.
 It will also show the adjusted refund payment and date, assuming no other offsets (e.g. code 570)